Leptogenesis from Oscillations of Heavy Neutrinos with Large Mixing Angles: Derivation of the Quantum Kinetic Equations

 A prime denotes a derivative with respect to the conformal time $\eta$, and we additionally have made the flavour content explicit.
 During radiation domination, $a=a_{\rm R}\eta$, and when using the parametrisation introduced in Section~\ref{sec:evo_eq}, $\eta=T/T_{\rm ref}$.
 Note also that since $a_{\rm R}/a=T$ can be interpreted as a comoving temperature, the equilibrium distribution for massless sterile neutrinos that appears in Eq.~(\ref{evolution:sterile}) is given by

 This distribution does not depend on conformal time, such that the term $f^{\rm eq '}=0$ in Eq.~(\ref{evolution:sterile}).

-The effective Hamiltonian can be decomposed into a vacuum mass and a thermal mass term such that $({\rm H}_N)_{ij}=({\rm H}_N^{\rm vac})_{ij}+({\rm H}^{\rm th}_N)_{ij}$ with \bse \ese where $M$ is the vacuum mass matrix [{\it cf.} Eq.~(\ref{eq:Lagrangian})] such that Eq.~(\ref{H_vac}) is written in the most general form allowing for a complex symmetric mass matrix. $\hat \Sigma_N^{H}$ is the Hermitian part of the reduced self-energy of the sterile neutrino as defined in Eq.~(\ref{hatSigmaNDef})~\cite{Garbrecht:2011aw} and $v(z)$ is the temperature dependent expectation value of the Higgs field,\footnote{Strictly speaking, the term involving $v(z)$ should include mixing with the doublet leptons $\ell_a$.
-For the purpose of our discussion, we include only contributions from forward scattering into $\hat \Sigma_N^{H}$.} which we discuss in Section~\ref{AppendixKineticEquations}.
+The effective Hamiltonian can be decomposed into a vacuum mass and a thermal mass term such that $({\rm H}_N)_{ij}=({\rm H}_N^{\rm vac})_{ij}+({\rm H}^{\rm th}_N)_{ij}$ with \bse \ese where $M$ is the vacuum mass matrix [{\it cf.} Eq.~(\ref{eq:Lagrangian})] such that Eq.~(\ref{H_vac}) is written in the most general form allowing for a complex symmetric mass matrix. $\hat \Sigma_N^{H}$ is the Hermitian part of the reduced self-energy of the sterile neutrino as defined in Eq.~(\ref{hatSigmaNDef})~\cite{Garbrecht:2011aw}.
 The anticommutator terms involve the reduced spectral self-energy $\hat \Sigma_N^{\mathcal{A}}$, and they are responsible for the decay of the deviations $\delta f_{0h}$ toward equilibrium.
 Inserting the momentum and flavour structure one finds~\cite{Garbrecht:2011aw}

 The oscillations of sterile neutrinos induce flavour asymmetries in the active sector.
 The produced SM charges, {\it i.e.} those within the doublet leptons $\ell_a$ of flavour $a$ and the Higgs field $\phi$, then lead to a backreaction effect that is described by the term